Most people train their dogs to sit and shake-a-paw. But advanced dog training, that's another thing entirely.

 At this stage in training, your dog is solid with his basic commands.
 Most dogs get excited about learning something new, and keeps training interesting for both of you.

-So what sort of exercises can you add to your dog's repertoire?
+So what sort of advanced dog training exercises can you add to your repertoire?

-These are by far my absolute favorite advanced dog
+These are by far my favorite advanced dog

 training commands.
 They require incredible focus from your dog and carry over into